Are You Experiencing Election Anxiety?

 Ways to Protect Your Mental Health

 Knott wants to emphasize that it is normal to feel a full range of heightened emotions during this time.
 She said that the key is in managing how we respond to those feelings and how we communicate them.
 “It’s normal to have a lot of feelings about things that are meaningful to us,” Knott said.
-“People might be experiencing a range of emotions: fear, anger, sadness and maybe even hope and some positive emotions, and it is okay.
+“People might be experiencing a range of emotions: fear, anger, sadness and maybe even hope and some positive emotions, and it is OK.
 Those emotions are valid.”

 A helpful guide to Dealing with Election-Related Stress has been posted on the CAPS website.
 Knott shared some personal notes on the information contained on the web.